diegoDAguilar/proxyStar/README.md

 7. After the client executes the command in step 6 it will get a message similar to this one:
 "Location: https://certProxy/star/registration/0"
- Now if the client goes to this URI: "curl --cacert /usr/share/ca-certificates/mozilla/server.crt https://certProxy:443/star/registration/0"
+ Now if the client goes to this URI: "$curl --cacert /usr/share/ca-certificates/mozilla/server.crt https://certProxy:443/star/registration/0"
  It will get a message back.
 This response can be {pending} or {status, lifetime,the uuid4 that serves as URI}
  E.g. {valid 365 20b1bac1-db72-42f4-9620-add03c789e36}
 8. Then the client can retrieve the chained cert by using:
 	"curl --cacert ./serverKey/cert.pem https://CertificateAuthoritySTAR:9898/20b1bac1-db72-42f4-9620-add03c789e36"

 	*20b1bac1...is this example's certificate URI
 	*cert.pem is the certificate that validates that the communications are safe with the renewalManager running in the CA. It is the same cert that was obtained in the last step of the Simulation Guide for the Server side.
+You must have a copy of it in the client.

 9. To check that the renewalManager has done it's job -or if you forgot to run it, you can do so now and it will still work- put the Boulder in background: